brave/ledger/documentation/Ledger-Principles.md

 - a persona with a `Bravery` setting of `ad-replacement` receives a percentage of the advertiser payments;

-- a publisher receives a share of the aggregated payments associated with the viewing habits of personas who visit that publisher's site; and,
+- a publisher receives a share of the aggregated payments associated with the viewing habits of personas who visit that publisher's site.

 Of course,
 Brave Software receives a percentage of the payments entering the system.